logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/testing-desktop-applications/testing-net-applications/about/_index.md

 -   Combine multiple recorded actions into a single user-defined action. \(Refer to [Smart creation of new actions](/reuse/../TA_Help/Topics/High_level_actions_smart_creating.html) for details\)
 -   Create [data-driven tests](/reuse/../TA_Help/Topics/Projects_and_tests_dataset.html) that run multiple test iterations using different sets of data.

-**Important:** The Action Recorder only supports partial interaction on WinForms controls.
+{{<important>}} The Action Recorder only supports partial interaction on WinForms controls.
 Some manual interactions are not recordable.

 ## Actions supported for .NET controls